troglobit/watchdogd/README.md

 The idea of a watchdog daemon in userspace is to run in the background of your system.
 When there is no more CPU time for the watchdog daemon to run it will fail to "kick" the WDT.
 This will in turn cause the WDT to reboot the system.
+When it does `watchdogd` have already saved the reset cause for your post mortem.

-This background process can of course also be used to monitor other aspects of the system.
+As a background process, `watchdogd` can of course also be used to monitor other aspects of the system ...

 ### What can watchdogd do?